built-on-openfin/workspace-starter/how-to/add-an-application-to-workspace/README.md

 3. Set Windows registry key for [Desktop Owner Settings](https://developers.openfin.co/docs/desktop-owner-settings).
    This example includes a utility (desktop-owner-settings.bat) that will add the Windows registry key for you pointing to a local desktop owner settings file so you can test these settings.
+If you already have a desktop owner settings file, this will prompt to overwrite the location.
+Be sure to capture the existing location so you can update the key when you are done using this example.

    (WARNING: This will kill all open OpenFin processes)